orbitalquark/textadept/docs/api.md

 ### Configure the Color Theme

- Themes are Lua files that define colors, specifies how the view displays text, and assigns colors and alpha values to various view properties.
+ Themes are Lua files that define colors, specify how the view displays text, and assign colors and alpha values to various view properties.
 Colors are integers that range from 0 to 0xFFFFFF.
 Alpha transparency values are integers that range from 0 to 255 (`view.ALPHA_TRANSPARENT` to `view.ALPHA_OPAQUE`), or `view.ALPHA_NOALPHA`.
 <a id="view.set_theme"></a>
 #### `view:set_theme`([*name*[, *env*]])